-What I found when I made one at home is that it is so easy to make my own with quality ingredients.
-I never have to be disappointed again from the cheap quality food some restaurants and diners serve.
-I use fresh bakery quality Rye bread which makes a really big difference in the taste.
+You never have to be disappointed again from the cheap quality food some restaurants and diners serve.
+Using fresh bakery quality Rye bread makes a BIG difference in the taste of this Reuben sandwich!

 Call me a sandwich connoisseur or a foodie.
 Call me picky.
 I don’t care but, I need just the right amount of each quality ingredient to call it a great sandwich.
 A sandwich that melts in your mouth after each of your taste buds is dancing on the table.